errepi/ude/README.md

 * ASCII

 ## Platform
-Windows and Linux (Mono)
+.Net Standard 2.1 (Windows, Linux and macOS)

 ## Install
 The release consists in the main library (*Ude.dll*) and a command-line client (*udetect.exe*) that can be used for one-shot tests.

-On Windows, compile the Visual Studio 2005 solution ude.sln.
-On Linux you can build the library, the example and the nunit tests with monodelop and its solution ude.mds, or using make.
-To compile the sources tarball:

-    $ ./configure.sh --prefix=/usr/local --enable-tests=yes
+On Windows, open and build the solution in Visual Studio 2019 or later, or open a PowerShell or Command Prompt window, navigate to the ude folder and type:

+    $ dotnet build
+    $ dotnet test

+On Linux, from your favourite shell, navigate to the ude folder and type:

-    $ make
+    $ dotnet build

-To compile from svn:

-   $ ./autogen.sh --prefix=/usr/local --enable-tests=yes
-   $ make
+    $ dotnet test

-You can pick the library (*Ude.dll*) from the toplevel build directory (*./bin*) or you can install it to *$prefix/lib/ude* by typing:
+On macOS, open and build the solution in Visual Studio 2019 or later, or open Terminal, navigate to the ude folder and type:

-   $ make install
+    $ dotnet build

-This will installs a command-line example program (*$prefix/bin/udetect*) to test the library on a given file as:

-   $ udetect filename
+    $ dotnet test

-To run the nunit tests type:
+To run the example program, type:

-    $ make test
+    $ dotnet run <path to file to test> --project src/Example

 ## Usage
 ### Example